redkite-labs/RedKiteCms/docs/contribute/translate-redkite-cms.md

         </file>
     </xliff>

-Each text is encapsulated into a **trans-unit** tag and this one has two attributes: **source** and **target**.
+Each section of text is encapsulated into a **trans-unit** tag and this has two attributes: **source** and **target**.

-The **source** attribute is a label that describes the real text and must not be translated, while you have to replace each target section with the translation of the message in your language.
+The **source** attribute is a label that describes the real text and must not be translated.
+Yyou have to replace each target section with the translation of the message in the new language.
 See the sample below:

 .. code:: xml